AKASHAorg/akasha-core/api/hub/MODERATION_API.md

 **Response codes:**
  * HTTP 200 (OK) for a successful request stating that the user is indeed a moderator.
- * HTTP 404 (Not found) if the ETH address owner is not a moderator or is a disabled account.
+ * HTTP 404 (Not found) if the user is not a moderator or is a disabled account.

 ## Get data for a given moderator.